Animenosekai/translate/README.md

 - spellcheck: To check the spelling of a text
 - language: To get the language of a text
 - example: To get examples of a word
+- dictionnary: To get a list of translations categorized into "featured" and "less common" by DeepL and Linguee

 When something goes wrong or nothing got found, `None` is returned.